-- 9.1.2.
-The Strategic Director for Place and Enterprise is a Chartered Civil Engineer with 16 years of experience and also holds a MSc in Construction Law. - 9.1.3.
-The Chief Executive has a MSc in Leadership of Public Services (2009) from UWE (Bristol Business School) and an IoD (Institute of Directors) Certificate of Directorship in 2016.
-In addition, the Chief Executive has been involved in the oversight of the Councils' interests (as shareholder) in its wholly owned companies when working as a Director for a Unitary Council. - 9.1.4.
-The Strategic Finance Lead (S.151 Officer) is a Chartered Accountant (ICAEW) with 15 years of experience of being a S151 Officer (Chief Finance Officer).
-In addition, the Strategic Finance Lead holds a BSc in Mathematics and has previously worked in the private sector for accountancy firms. - 9.1.5.
-The Monitoring Officer is a qualified solicitor with 20 years public sector experience and private practice prior to that. - 9.1.6.
+- 9.1.5.
+The Head of Assets Practice is a Chartered Civil Engineer with 16 years of experience.
+In addition, the Head of Assets holds a MSc in Construction Law. - 9.1.6.
 The Estates Specialist is a Chartered Surveyor, qualified for over 13 years, with an Estate Surveying degree.
 In addition they are a Registered Valuer. - 9.1.7.
 Where Council staff do not have the knowledge and skills required, use is made of external advisers and consultants that are specialists in their field (see 9.2.2) - 9.1.8 External treasury management training was offered to all Members in November 2018 to ensure Members have up to date skills to make capital and treasury management decisions.
 In addition some internal training events on the Council's Medium Term Financial Strategy were organised in the year.
 The Council's Members Services are consulted when organising all training in order to maintain training and development plans for Councillors.

-A comprehensive Members Induction Programme, following the District Council Elections in May 2019 was organised, this included specific financial and treasury management training which was undertaken as part of the induction.
+A comprehensive Members Induction Programme, following the District Council Elections in May 2019 washas been organised, this includeds specific financial and treasury management training which will bewas undertaken as part of the induction.
 External treasury management training will be offered to all Members by March 2020.
 The purpose of this training is to ensure elected Members involved in the investments decision making process have appropriate capacity, skills and information to enable them to: 1. take informed decisions as to whether to enter into a specific investment; 2. to assess individual assessments in the context of the strategic objectives and risk profile of the local authority; and 3. to enable them to understand how the quantum of these decisions have changed the overall risk exposure of the local authority.